MaDHouSe79/mh-jobgaragemenu/README.md

-## QB Job Garage Menu with category 👊😁👍
+## MH Job Garage Menu with category 👊😁👍
 - All vehicles can be put by category.
 - You can also rank vehicles so that only these players can use those vehicles.
 - Garages and blips are job dependent.